Herbert West—Reanimator is a horror novella by H. P. Lovecraft. It was originally serialized in six parts in 1922.

 - No Holds Barred Beat Down: When West steals the body of Dr. Halsey and reanimates him in "The Plague-Monster", the revenant beats the absolute hell out of both him and his assistant before running off into the night.
 The end of the chapter implies that West was injured badly enough that he needed extensive bandaging.

 - Reality Ensues: When the success rate of one's research depends on the "freshness" of the test subjects, failure and frustration is a given when those test subjects are all corpses.
 Reaches its inevitable conclusion when West, furious and out of patience, just walks out, finds the first best nobody that wouldn't be missed, drugs him, kills him later on the table and then instantly injects the serum into him.
-Even then, at the epithet of "freshness" the experiments ends up in a halfhearted failure.
+Even then, at the apex of "freshness", the experiments ends up in a halfhearted failure.

 - Removing the Head or Destroying the Brain: Averted, the reanimated zombies can be killed just by shooting them like you would a normal human as they are not actually undead.
 They're still difficult to destroy due to the increased endurance their reanimated state gives them.
 The revived boxer in "Six Shots By Moonlight" required six bullets to put down.